teddyjm/modera-react-task/README.md

 # Task description

-If you are doing a take-home task please clone this repository to your github account as a public repo and commit all changes there.
+If you are doing a take-home task please fork this repository to your github account as a public repo and commit all changes there.

 Please extend the exisiting app to have a default view that allows to search for tv series.
 There is an existing TvMazeApi api component that you need to reuse